tigerwill90/fox/README.md

 ````

 ## Concurrency
-Fox implements an immutable Radix Tree that supports uncoordinated read while allowing a single writer to make progress.
+Fox implements an immutable Radix Tree that supports lock-free read while allowing a single writer to make progress.
 Updates are applied by calculating the change which would be made to the tree were it mutable, assembling those changes
 into a **patch** which is propagated to the root and applied in a **single atomic operation**.
 The result is a shallow copy
-of the tree, where only the modified path and its ancestors are cloned, ensuring efficient updates and minimal memory overhead.
+of the tree, where only the modified path and its ancestors are cloned, ensuring minimal memory overhead.
 Multiple patches can be applied in a single transaction, with intermediate nodes cached during the process to prevent
 redundant cloning.